haven1433/HexManiacAdvance/src/HexManiac.Core/Models/Code/scriptReference.md

 Example:
 ```
-warpmuted 3 1 0 0 3
+warpmuted 26 15 256 10 3
 ```
 Notes:
 ```
-  # same as warp, but doesn't play sappy song 0009
+  # same as warp, but doesn't play sappy song 0009 (the same as when warping via Dive)
 ```
 </details>